SalomePlatform/shaper/src/FeaturesPlugin/doc/limitToleranceFeature.rst

 - **Shape** sets the shape to be modified.
 - **Tolerance** sets the desired tolerance value for the selected shape.
+- **Exact check of edge tolerances** if checked, exact calculation of gaps between curves of edges and surfaces of faces will be performed.
+   It takes more time, but gives better results.
+   Please note, that this gap value will limit the tolerance below, but not above.

 Example of usage: